Blue Jays (Cyanocitta cristata)

 Nest Placement and Construction:

-• Both the male and female construct the bulky, loose open cup nest out of twigs, sticks, grass, weeds, bark strips and moss.
+• Both the male and female construct the bulky, loose open cup nest out of twigs, sticks, grass, weeds, bark strips, and moss.
 The nest is sometimes strengthened with mud.
-Male and female both gather materials and build the nest, but on average male does more gathering and female more building.
+Males and female both gather materials and build the nest, but on average male does more gathering and females do more building.

-• The nest is lined with finer grasses, rootlets, and other material find in their environment, such as pieces of paper, rags, feathers, down, and mammal hair
+• The nest is lined with finer grasses, rootlets, and other materials found in their environment, such as pieces of paper, rags, feathers, down, and mammal hair

 Egg Incubation / Raising of the Young: